DouniaBK/earth-hammam/README.md

 1) Protection against manual URL manipulation:

-In the booking workflow, a negative offset value (in weeks from current week) can normally not be chosen via the interface.
+In the booking workflow, a negative offset value (in weeks from the current week) can normally not be chosen via the interface.
 However, it can be entered manually via URL manipulation.
 The following code protects against manually entering a negative week offset.

         def getOffsetFromRequest(request):
             offset_param = int(request.GET.get('offset', "0"))